grafana/plugin-validator/README.md

         URI to the source code of the plugin.
 If set, the source code will be downloaded and analyzed.
 This can be a ZIP file URL, a URL to git repository or a local file (starting with `file://`)
   -strict (optional)
-        If set, plugincheck returns non-zero exit code for warnings
+        If set, plugincheck returns non-zero exit code for warnings -checksum string (optional)
+        If set, the checksum of the plugin archive will be checked against this value.
+MD5 and SHA256 are supported.

 ```